-We have been specialising in holiday let mortgages since 2006 and have accumulated a deep understanding of all types of holiday let finance.
+We have been specialising in holiday let mortgages since 2006 and have accumulated a deep understanding of all types of second home finance.

 This knowledge allows our brokers to provide a comprehensive level of advice and assistance to our clients which goes beyond just selecting the cheapest interest rate.

-We work with clients in so many different ways to help secure their holiday let property.
+We work with clients in so many different ways to help secure their holiday lets and second homes.
 Our primary role will be to research and select the most appropriate mortgage product.
 Often a clients circumstances, or occasionally the property, means that it falls outside of some lenders criteria and we have to find the lenders that can lend.